 - Soak macadamia nuts in refrigerator overnight with 4 cups of water.
 Rinse and drain nuts well.

-- Place drained nuts, agave syrup, vanilla and 1/3 cup water in a high powered blender like a Vitamix*.
+- Place drained nuts, agave syrup, vanilla, and ⅓ cup water in a high-powered blender like a Vitamix.
 Blend on low speed to a uniform meal.
 Then turn up to high speed and blend until very smooth and fluffy.
-Add a tablespoon at a time if more water is needed, but keep mixture thick and spoonable.
+Add a tablespoon at a time if more water is needed, but keep the mixture thick and spoonable.

-- Place passion fruit juice, sugar, agar and arrowroot in a saucepan.
-Whisk together really well before turning heat on.
-Add plant-based butter and bring mixture to a boil while whisking constantly.
-Once curd boils and thickens, remove from heat and cover.
+- Place passion fruit juice, sugar, agar, and arrowroot in a saucepan.
+Whisk together really well before turning the heat on.
+Add plant-based butter and bring the mixture to a boil while whisking constantly.
+Once the curd boils and thickens, remove it from heat and cover.